AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/classifications.md

 >[!TIP]
 >
 >By default, Adobe Analytics classifications data is updated weekly.
 Data ingestion for your classifications data will be processed seven days after the initial set up of your dataflow.
-The first load to be ingested will be the entire data and the ensuing weekly ingestion runs will be incremental data.
+The first load ingests the entire data and the ensuing weekly ingestion runs incremental data.

 Read this tutorial for steps on how to ingest your Adobe Analytics classifications data into Adobe Experience Platform through the user interface.